Joshua-Jurgensmeier/pi-copter/README.md

-# pi-copter
+# sky-plexus
-Code for my quadcopter
+Python and C++ code for my quadcopter